yiisoft/yii2/docs/guide/tutorial-core-validators.md

 - `maxWidth`: the maximum width of the image.
 Defaults to null, meaning no upper limit.
 - `minHeight`: the minimum height of the image.
 Defaults to null, meaning no lower limit.
 - `maxHeight`: the maximum height of the image.
 Defaults to null, meaning no upper limit.
-- `mimeTypes`: a list of file MIME types that are allowed to be uploaded.
-This can be either an array or a string consisting of file MIME types separated by space or comma (e.g. "image/jpeg, image/png").
-  Mime type names are case-insensitive.
-Defaults to null, meaning all MIME types are allowed.

 ## [[yii\validators\RangeValidator|in]] <a name="in"></a>